chicio/chicio.github.io/src/posts/2021-05-31-swift-linux-test-local-ci-docker-container.md

 ---
-title: "How to test you Swift source code on Linux locally and on Github Actions"
+title: "How to test your Swift source code on Linux: locally and on Github Actions"
 description: "Quick tips (useful for open source projects) for testing your Swift source code on Linux locally and with Github Actions."
 date: 2021-05-15